-The Kodály String Quartet celebrates its 50th anniversary in 2016.
+The Kodály String Quartet celebrated its 50th anniversary in 2016.

-The quartet was founded in 1966 by students of the Ferenc Liszt Academy, and named after the Hungarian composer Zoltán Kodály since 1972.
+Founded by students of the Ferenc Liszt Academy, Budapest, the quartet took on the name of the Hungarian composer Zoltán Kodály in 1972.

-They were and are the ambassadors of Hungarian string quartet culture both internally and on international levels.
-They toured with great success in the last few decades in almost all European countries, as well as in the United States, Japan, China, India, Australia and New-Zealand.
-The Kodály Quartet has recorded the complete Haydn, Beethoven and Schubert quartets, among others .
 Their records were met by critical applause worldwide.
-To present the works of Kodály and other Hungarian composers is of great importance for them.
+To present the works of Kodály and other Hungarian composers is great importance for them.
 That is why they completed the re-recordings of Kodály’s both string quartets in 2014.